Inside the Kenyan Church for the LGBT Community

 The Cosmopolitan Affirming Community, Nairobi, Kenya.
 Picture by Harry Itie for The Rustin Times

-Cosmopolitan Affirming Community started as a young fellowship by six Kenyans in the LGBT community trying to understand God and spirituality.
+Cosmopolitan Affirming Community started as a young fellowship of six Kenyans in the LGBT community trying to understand God and spirituality.
 According to their website, they met Bishop Joseph W. Tolton of Radically Inclusive, who is an openly queer pastor.
 He helped teach and mentor them, growing the church to be one of Kenya’s prominent inclusive churches for people in the LGBT community.

-“Their messages are about inclusivity and giving hope which is different from other churches that use the Bible to discriminate against gay people like me or people in the LGBTIQ community.
+“Their messages are about inclusivity and giving hope, which is different from other churches that use the Bible to discriminate against gay people like me or people in the LGBTIQ community.
 This church comforts people, and it makes us understand that even though we are gay, we are loved by God, and we have every right to praise God.”

-“Where two or three gays are gathered, God is in their midst”
+“Where two or three gays are gathered, God is in their midst.”

-Located in the heart of Nairobi’s city center, the fellowship uses an office meeting room converted to a church.
+Located in the heart of Nairobi’s city center, the fellowship uses an office meeting room converted into a church.
 Outside, the streets are bustling with activity, and a street preacher is by the sidewalk, warning pedestrians of the end times in Swahili.

 However, the energy is different inside the room.

 This particular service is a special one.
 Cosmopolitan Affirming Community had partnered with The Fellowship of Affirming Ministries to host the Womanist Theology Conference.
 The conference was aimed to encourage women to see God through their perspective.
-One of the visiting pastors, Reverend Andrea Vassell, was the one who preached that Sunday at the Cosmopolitan Affirming Community.
-Preaching on love and inclusion, Reverend Vassell’s message seemed to resonate with the congregation as in regular Pentecostal fashion.
+One of the visiting pastors, Reverend Andrea Vassell, preached that Sunday at the Cosmopolitan Affirming Community.
+Preaching on love and inclusion, Reverend Vassell’s message seemed to resonate with the congregation in regular Pentecostal fashion.
 They stood up, shouted, and raised their hands in agreement to sayings like “Where two or three gays are gathered, God is in their midst.”

 Reverend Andrea Vassell at the Cosmopolitan Affirming Community.
 Picture by Harry Itie for The Rustin Times

-“I believe that human beings who are in marginalized communities such as the LGBTQI community have been harassed and marginalized in ways that have them not living life fully lived out.
+“I believe that human beings who are in marginalized communities such as the LGBTQI community have been harassed and marginalized in ways that have them not living life fully.
 What does it mean when people are told that somehow they are not included in the love of God?
 What does it mean when someone tells you God doesn’t love you the way you are?”
 Reverend Vassell shared in a conversation with The Rustin Times after the service.

 Reverend Andrea Vassell believes that Christianity will evolve to be more inclusive of LGBTIQ people.

 For the Christians in Kenya’s LGBTIQ community, this is a safe space for them to love God and practice the faith that mainstream Christianity has said they couldn’t have because of their sexuality and gender identity.
-The church is also working with other faith leaders to fight discrimination against LGBTIQ people in religious institutions and fight for the rights for people to have freedom of expression, regardless of sexual orientation or gender identity.
+The church is also working with other faith leaders to fight discrimination against LGBTIQ people in religious institutions and fight for the right of people to have freedom of expression, regardless of sexual orientation or gender identity.

 1. Mainstream churches are notorious for policing the spiritual experiences of others.
 You look a certain way and you’re judged as you enter the church; God forbid you dare approach the holy “altar” for communion!
 Known secular artistes who minister gospel song face the strongest criticism from the keypad warriors of Christ who believe that there has to be an ulterior motive because such artistes are not allowed to feel the same things they feel about God, to have the same spiritual experiences.